-Soil from several NEON sites (e.g., Hawaii and Puerto Rico) must be quarantined according to USDA APHIS regulations.
+Soil from several NEON sites, including those from Hawaii, Puerto Rico, and several sites in the southeast US where fire ants are present, must be quarantined according to USDA APHIS regulations.
 Furthermore, soils samples must be transported following USDA packing standards.
 To simplify this protocol and minimize the risk of accidental release of quarantined soil, NEON shall treat soil from all sites as quarantined and all parts of this protocol shall comply with NEON's USDA APHIS soil permit (see permit for details).
 This includes sterilizing or destroying, using an approved method, anything that came into contact with the soil.
 Refer to NEON's USDA APHIS permit for instructions to sterilize soil and material that came into contact with soil prior to disposal.